-Since its approval, PANCREAZE has been commercialized by Janssen.
 In June 2018, we acquired the commercial rights to PANCREAZE and PANCREASE MT in the U.S. and Canada.
-In connection with the acquisition of PANCREAZE, we and Janssen also entered into transition services agreements pursuant to which Janssen and a Canadian affiliate of Janssen will provide certain transition services to us in the U.S. and Canada as we transition to full control over the PANCREAZE supply chain, beginning in the first quarter of 2019.
-In the first quarter of 2019, we relaunched PANCREAZE by leveraging our existing commercial infrastructure and expanding it to include 10 additional contract sales representatives in the U.S. focused on gastro-intestinal and cystic fibrosis physicians.
+Prior to the acquisition, PANCREAZE/PANCREASE MT had been commercialized by Janssen.
+In connection with the acquisition of PANCREAZE/PANCREASE MT, we and Janssen also entered into transition services agreements pursuant to which Janssen and a Canadian affiliate of Janssen provided certain transition services to us in the U.S. and Canada as we transitioned to full control over the PANCREAZE/PANCREASE MT supply chain, which was completed in the first quarter of 2019.
+In the first quarter of 2019, we relaunched PANCREAZE in the U.S. by leveraging our existing commercial infrastructure and expanding it to include 10 additional contract sales representatives in the U.S. focused on gastro-intestinal and cystic fibrosis physicians.
+We also introduced the PANCREAZE Advantage program, which is intended to enhance patient access and improve the patient experience with patient and physician educational materials, a patient support program, and patient and payment assistance.
 We transitioned to direct sales in Canada in the third quarter of 2019.
+We have also prioritized supply chain improvement, working capital management and moving PANCREAZE/PANCREASE MT back into the view of the medical community.
+In February 2020, FDA approved the supplemental New Drug Application for an improved formulation of PANCREAZE that extends the shelf life to 36 months across all PANCREAZE dosages.

-Approved in 2010, PANCREAZE is a pancreatic enzyme preparation consisting of pancrelipase, an extract derived from porcine pancreatic glands, as well as other enzyme classes, including porcine-derived lipases, proteases and amylases.
-PANCREAZE is specifically indicated for the treatment of exocrine pancreatic insufficiency ("EPI").
+Approved in 2010, PANCREAZE/PANCREASE MT is a pancreatic enzyme preparation consisting of pancrelipase, an extract derived from porcine pancreatic glands, as well as other enzyme classes, including porcine-derived lipases, proteases and amylases.
+PANCREAZE/PANCREASE MT is specifically indicated for the treatment of exocrine pancreatic insufficiency ("EPI").
 EPI is a condition that results from a deficiency in the production and/or secretion of pancreatic enzymes.
-It is associated with cystic fibrosis, chronic pancreaticis, pancreatic cancer and other conditions, and affects approximately 85 percent of cystic fibrosis patients.
+It is associated with cystic fibrosis, chronic pancreatitis, pancreatic cancer and other conditions, and affects approximately 85 percent of cystic fibrosis patients.
 There is no cure for EPI and pancreatic enzyme replacement therapy is the primary treatment for the condition.